-If you have a low credit rating or you’ve simply never had any credit, getting accepted for a loan or other forms of credit can be difficult.
-Given that maintaining a high, and therefore, good credit score is of enormous benefit, how can you boost your credit score by spending?
+If you have a low credit rating or never had credit, it can be hard to get accepted for a loan or other credit.
+Given that maintaining a high credit score is of enormous benefit… how can you boost your credit score by spending?

-A credit score, on the whole, is a figure that tells lenders how responsible you are when it comes to managing debt.
-There are three major credit bureaus here in the US – Experian, Equifax, and TransUnion and each compile a report using your financial information to show lenders your level of creditworthiness.
+A credit score, on the whole, is a figure that tells lenders how responsible you are when managing debt.
+There are three major credit bureaus here in the US; Experian, Equifax, and TransUnion and each compile a report using your financial information to show lenders your level of creditworthiness.

 Scores can range from 300 to 850.
 In short, the higher your score, the better.
 A ‘good’ credit score averages 670 – 739, according to FICO, a data analyst specialist focusing on credit scoring.

 Your credit score could be checked for a variety of reasons, from a new cellphone contract, a personal loan or student loan, and even a mortgage.

 To help explain more, your credit score is based on a number of things that are allocated a percentage.
 The most important factor on your credit file is your payment history accounting for 35% of your score.
 In view of this, any defaults have a considerably negative impact on your score.
 That is to say, if you’ve missed repayments or been late, this will show on your credit report.
 It could even stay on there for a few years!

 30% of your score is dedicated to the amount you owe.
 In particular, the more you owe compared to your salary income (aka debt to income ratio), the lower your score.
 If you only repay the minimum each month, it could show lenders that you struggle to repay debt.